SAP/openui5-docs/docs/Performance_Aspects_5a0d286.md

 <a name="loio5a0d286c5606424b8e0d663c87445733__section_uhx_xn4_cdb"/>

-### Early requests for metadata and security token
+### Early Requests for Metadata and Security Token

-The requests for the service's root `$metadata` document and annotation files and for the security token may be on the "critical execution path": By default, these requests are sent lazily when the OpenUI5 application starts, for example. only when the corresponding information is needed.
+The requests for the service's root `$metadata` document and annotation files and for the security token may be on the "critical execution path": By default, these requests are sent lazily when the OpenUI5 application starts, for example only when the corresponding information is needed.
 This delays application startup until these requests have returned.

-If you construct the model with parameter **earlyRequests**, the requests are sent as early as possible and application startup performance may improve.
+If you construct the model with an **earlyRequests** parameter, the requests are sent as early as possible and application startup performance may improve.
+Consider using the [Manifest Model Preload](Manifest_Model_Preload_26ba6a5.md), so that the requests are submitted even earlier.

 > Note:
 > Modern browsers typically can process up to six parallel requests.
-Therefore it strongly depends on the number of requests sent initially by the application, if and how much the performance improves.
+If and how much the performance improves therefore strongly depends on the number of requests sent initially by the application.
 >
 >

 > Note:
-> The default value for `earlyRequests` is false in OpenUI5 version 1.54.
-It may, however, change to true in later releases: Do not rely on the default value and explicitly set it to false to ensure the requests are not sent early.
+> The default value for `earlyRequests` is `false` in OpenUI5 1.54.
+This may, however, change in later releases.
+If you wish to ensure that requests are not sent early, do not rely on the default and explicitly set `earlyRequests` to `false`.
 >
 >